Learn About Us

 Sangha is a group of people who support each other on the path to enlightenment.
 It is a community.
 We listen, offer suggestions, ask questions, and give whatever support we can to help others.

 Our sangha includes all those who choose to participate in our classes, group activities, or support us in other ways.
 In addition to our basic and advanced curricula, we provide several opportunities for weekly group practices, such as meditations, Tibetan yoga, and our Sunday Meditation Hour.
 We also offer special events in conjunction with special days in the Tibetan Buddhist Calendar such as Losar (the Tibetan New Year) or the Four Great Festivals (Duchens).
-We have a monthly movie and tsok (potluck).
 We do special practice retreats for one or more days.
 At times we have also workshops on living the dharma and topics related to practice such as using bells and drums, making tormas, doing hand mudras and so forth.

 While all of these are offered in Tucson, we are growing our online sangha and some of our activities may be available online as well.
 Sign up for our Newsletter to receive email notices, or like us on Facebook or follow us on Twitter.